Failure to Launch Therapy in Palo Alto

 Frequently Asked Questions About Failure to Launch Therapy

-That depends on the challenges involved.
-Some families see early progress in just a few sessions, while others benefit from steady support over time.
-We focus on real, sustainable progress while also helping your family move forward at the speed you’d prefer.
+It depends on the complexity of what’s involved.
+Some families see meaningful progress within a few sessions, while others benefit from more sustained support.
+We focus on real, sustainable progress and move at a pace that works for your family.

 Yes.
 We offer individual therapy for young adults, parent coaching, and family therapy depending on what will be most effective.
-Sometimes, even if the young adult isn’t ready to participate, parent-focused therapy can create meaningful change.
+Even if the young adult isn’t ready to participate, parent-focused therapy alone can create meaningful change.

 Not exactly.
-While we help young adults clarify values and goals, our focus is on the emotional and behavioral obstacles to growth, like anxiety, avoidance, perfectionism, or executive dysfunction, that often need to be addressed before planning next steps.
+While we help young adults clarify values and goals, our focus is on the emotional and behavioral obstacles to growth — anxiety, avoidance, perfectionism, executive dysfunction — that often need to be addressed before practical planning can happen.

 There isn’t one single cause.
-Failure to Launch is often the result of a combination of emotional, cognitive, and environmental factors.
-Anxiety, depression, perfectionism, ADHD, and low self-confidence can all make independence feel overwhelming.
-In some cases, over-accommodation from well-meaning parents unintentionally reinforces avoidance.
-Social struggles, executive function difficulties, or past setbacks can also play a role.
-Therapy helps untangle these root causes and creates a path forward.
+It’s usually a combination of emotional, cognitive, and environmental factors — anxiety, depression, perfectionism, ADHD, low self-confidence, and sometimes patterns of over-accommodation at home.
+Therapy helps untangle these root causes and creates a clear path forward.

-Our goal is to support lasting, confident independence.
-That can look different for every family.
-For young adults, therapy often focuses on reducing anxiety, building motivation, developing structure, and increasing follow-through.
-For parents, we aim to shift patterns of enabling and strengthen boundary-setting skills.
-Overall, therapy helps families move from stuckness to progress, one step at a time.
+For young adults, therapy focuses on reducing anxiety, building motivation, developing structure, and increasing follow-through.
+For parents, we work on shifting enabling patterns and strengthening boundary-setting skills.
+The overall goal is moving from stuckness to progress — one step at a time.

-Meet Our Team of Failure to Launch Therapists
+Meet Our Team of Therapists in Palo Alto, Menlo Park, & San Jose working with Failure to Launch

 Reset